HardcoreMagazine/Ez_Flux.1/README.md

 Super-lightweight and easy-to-use terminal shell for Flux.1 image generation model created for people who like light-weight solutions with full control over everything happening in the code.

-Current state of the project: bad code readability, but program working as expected.
-Tested on NVIDA RTX 3080 Ti mobile GPU.
+Current state of the project: the program is working as expected; tested on NVIDA RTX 3080 Ti mobile GPU; additional features and better optimization logic is in progress.

 ## Features
 + Image generation on demand (obviously)